 A petite exhibit.
 A small scale design.
-Not exceeding 25cm in width and depth, height 37cm.
+Space allowed width 25cm, depth, 25cm, height 37cm.
+Staged on open tables.

 To be viewed all round, but judged from the front.
 May be brought ready assembled.

 THE FREDERICK & FLORENCE GILL MEMORIAL ROSEBOWL will be awarded for the best exhibit.
-2016 winner: Sylvia Pearce

-809 BOOK MARK.
+2017 winner: Amy Hallett height optional.
+Staged on open tables

+809 BOX OF DELIGHTS.
 A craft exhibit.